workcraft/workcraft/workcraft/WorkcraftCore/lib/batik/README.md

 This cut down version of Batik is the minimal set of JARs necessary for building a functioning Workcraft.
-This effort was made in order to reduce the distribution size of Workcraft by ~10MB and to overcome a broken dependency on JAR Core package.
+This effort was made in order to reduce the distribution size of Workcraft by ~10MB.

 The JARs of Batik were collected from binary distribution at: https://xmlgraphics.apache.org/batik/download.html